lsst-dm/dm_dev_guide/git/git-lfs.rst

 Add and commit the :file:`.lfsconfig` and :file:`.gitattributes` files to your repository.

-You can then push the repo up to github with
+You can then push the repo up to GitHub with

 .. code-block:: bash